 That was clear when operating at game speed.
 Burfict orchestrated the defense well in a Monday night victory over Denver, making individuals better while helping the defense play as a cohesive unit.

 "It was awesome," defensive tackle Maurice Hurst said.
 "He knows the system inside and out, so he's able to make checks pretty quickly.
 He always seems to know what's coming and gets us aligned fast, so we can just play ball."

-The Raiders must play mentally and physically fast against Kansas City, armed with speed and an offensive that will attack using latitude and longitude.
+The Raiders must play mentally and physically fast against Kansas City, armed with speed and an offense that will attack using both latitude and longitude.

 "They make you defend every inch of grass," Raiders head coach Jon Gruden said.
 "Laterally with the jet sweeps, you got to defend them sideline to sideline.
 They can outrun you, outflank you and vertically they can run right by you over the top."

 There's a buzz word that describes the key to defending this high-powered attack.

 "Eye discipline," linebacker Nicholas Morrow said. "[Quarterback Patrick Mahomes and coach Andy Reid] will try to mess with a defense, to shift people around the formation and put you in a bad spot.
 They will do all types of things to play with your eyes and make you think you're seeing one thing when it's something else.
 You have to trust your preparation and make the right checks."

 That's where Burfict comes in, and why he's so key to the Raiders' defensive effort on Sunday.

 "He obviously knows the system, but Vontaze is very intelligent," Morrow said.
 "He processes information quickly and is confident in what he's doing.
 That's what you want from somebody in his position."

 Burfict is the defense's cerebral cortex, but he isn't just directing troops while watching them work.